 - Petroleum Engineering specialization: Chemical Engineering 621, 629, 647, 657, 677, 701 and 703.

-For Master of Engineering course-based students (except for Petroleum Engineering specialization), at least 18 units (3 full-course equivalents) at the graduate level must be from the declared area of specialization.
+At least 18 units at the graduate level must be from the declared area of specialization.

-B.18 units (3 full-course equivalents) of Petroleum Engineering Specialization Courses from the list below.
+b) 18 units of Petroleum Engineering Specialization Courses from the list below.

 At least one of Petroleum Engineering 625 or 627 must be included in the 18 units.
 Any variations in required courses will be with the approval of the Department.